algolia/algolia-coding-contest/README.md

 - Can a website/app already using Algolia be submitted?

 _No.
 The goal of this contest is for you to build something new.
-We want to make the contest fair to every participants who have until May 5th to build their project.
-However you can definitely get inspired by one of your previous projects using Algolia!_
+We want to make the contest fair to every participant who has until May 5th to build their project.
+However, you can definitely get inspired by one of your previous projects using Algolia!_

 ### Coding Contest Official Rules